(1950-2023) born in Cane Ridge, lived in Nashville

 pecan, 10 x 12 x 10 inches, 2003.112.5

-Self-taught woodturner and teacher, Jordan is known for producing one of a kind turned and carved textured wooden vessels.
-He often travels internationally giving demonstrations, lectures, and workshops for turning groups, universities and craft schools throughout the United States, Canada, France, Australia, New Zealand, Japan and the United Kingdom.
-He is the author of numerous articles as has as produced three woodturning videos.
+Self-taught woodturner and teacher, Jordan was known for producing one of a kind turned and carved textured wooden vessels.
+He often traveled internationally giving demonstrations, lectures, and workshops for woodturning groups, universities and craft schools throughout the United States, Canada, France, Australia, New Zealand, Japan and the United Kingdom.
+He was the author of numerous articles as has as produced three woodturning videos.

 I am inspired by many natural things – trees, rock formations, coral reefs – since all of these things exhibit pattern, texture etc. Ethnic objects such as pots, weavings and baskets are interesting to me as well, along with much contemporary craft and art. – Jordan